MicrosoftDocs/iis-docs/iis/contribute.md

 ---
-title: "Contributing to the Internet Information Services (IIS) documentation | Microsoft Docs"
+title: "Contributing to the Internet Information Services (IIS) documentation"
 author: shirhatti
-description: "This document covers the process for contributing to the articles and code samples that are hosted on the IIS documentation site." ms.author: soshir ms.date: 05/18/2017 ms.topic: other ms.technology: iis ms.prod: iis msc.type: authoredcontent
+description: "This document covers the process for contributing to the articles and code samples that are hosted on the IIS documentation site." ms.author: soshir ms.date: 05/18/2017 msc.type: authoredcontent
 ---
 # Contributing to the Internet Information Services (IIS) documentation